-Define your living room style and colour scheme
+Define your living room style and color scheme

-When you have gathered all the technical information, you should start collecting images for your moodboard.
-It could be some colour inspiration, pattern, textures, style etc that reflect your personality.
+When you have gathered all the technical information, you should start collecting images for your mood board.
+It could be some color inspiration, pattern, textures, style etc that reflect your personality.

 You should ask yourself what furniture style you prefer?
 Coastal, eclectic, modern, minimal, industrial… It’s so easy to get lost when choosing the perfect room style.
 Just try not to jump from one idea to another.
 If you wrote in your workbook that you prefer raw wood, palm trees, and urban inspiration, go for it.
 Go to websites and showrooms that sell only this kind of furniture.
 Don’t go to Provence style or glam showrooms that do not fit your style.